VA San Diego Healthcare System

 - Medication Management

-- Be motivated to participate in all treatment components focused on recovery and empowerment;
+- Be motivated to participate in all treatment components of their individualized treatment plan;

-- And be compliant with all program rules (breaking rules can lead to consequences up to and including discharge from the program).
+- And be compliant with all program rules (inability to follow the basic rules of the program can lead to consequences up to and including discharge from the program)

 2121 San Diego Avenue